mijaz18/High-Efficiency-Version-Control-System/README.md

 - Extend server code to be able to store multiple directories.
 Have groups of users linked to each directory on the server.
 When a user pushes a modification to the server, have the server push the modification to all the users linked to that directory automatically when the users next establish connection.

-- Store the old versions of the directories and meta data like which user made the change at what timestamp.
-Store old versions as sequence of diffs to save memory.
+- Store the old versions of the directories and meta data like which user made what change at what timestamp.
+Store old versions as a sequence of diffs to save memory.

 - Add other classic features of version control systems like branching, merging, etc.